 Repairing negative interactions between yourself and your child is important during eating disorder recovery because a child who has an eating disorder is more sensitive to criticism and may feel triggered by conflict.
 As parents we cannot promise never to make mistakes while arguing with our children, but that’s OK.

 Repair, it turns out, is very effective at returning a relationship to homeostasis.
 Repair efforts also show your child the process of acknowledging that emotions are taking over, and taking action to make things right.
-This can be very helpful behavior to observe while recovering from an eating disorder.
+This can be a very helpful behavior to observe while recovering from an eating disorder.

 4. Advocate for your child’s needs